Top Ten Music Videos of the 90s

 This is a somewhat confusing, possibly glorifying look at runaway teens.
 Prior to seeing this as a kid, I hadn’t considered running away from home a viable option, but Soul Asylum makes a compelling case for why it is.
 And while I recognize that it is probably in poor taste to make fun of a video featuring pictures of real-life runaways, that hasn’t stopped us here at BannedCast before.

 Most importantly, it seems a little presumptuous to declare that all of those missing teens showcased in this video necessarily ran away from home to become prostitutes.
-What makes Soul Asylum so sure?
-One would think that perhaps a few may have been snatched off the street by a serial killer and would resent the implication that they’re turning tricks on skid row, but I guess Soul Asylum gambled on their never being made to suffer through this awful song and video.
-You see?
-A silver lining no matter where you look.
+One would think that at least a few were murdered and buried in a shallow grave, and they would no doubt resent the suggestion that they’re turning tricks on skid row.

 Ace of Base — “The Sign”